Toommmm/bleau-scraper/README.md

 ```
 ./run_scraper https://bleau.info/topos/topo1176.html
 ```
 to scrape a single topo page.
-When you leave out the optional URL, all areas in `areas.txt` are scraped.
+When you replace the URL with `all`, all areas in `areas.txt` are scraped.